Sign of things to come at the Synod?

 “Pope” Francis — or “Chaos Frank”, as we like to call him — simply cannot refrain from upsetting everything and causing scandal.
 He must introduce his novelties at every step, no doubt another sign of his profound “humility.”
 He cannot even officiate at weddings without offending Catholic teaching and practice — without causing chaos, in other words.

 The weddings occurred as planned on September 14, the feast of the Exaltation of the Cross, at St. Peter’s Basilica in the Vatican.
-Here is a video of the exchange of vows:
+Here is a video report:

-Take a look at how the brides are dressed.
-Many of them are quite immodest (sleeveless or even strapless dresses, low-cut tops) — things that often occasion sin in men, especially in youths.
+Alas, some of the brides are dressed rather immodestly (sleeveless or even strapless dresses, low-cut tops) — things that often occasion sin in men, especially in youths.
 But then again, Francis doesn’t take sin all that seriously.
 He keeps saying “God never tires of forgiving” and always only talks “mercy”, never judgment or damnation (except for the Mafia!) and even went so far as to state that Christians need not worry about the Last Judgment!
 This one-sided overemphasis on mercy has the effect of encouraging people to continue in sin, under the guise of “mercy.”
 Contrast this with the words of our holy Lord Jesus Christ, who, when forgiving the woman caught in adultery, admonished her: “Go, and now sin no more” (Jn 8:11).

 What’s also curious is that all of the brides at this wedding are wearing white, including the one(s) who have cohabitated with their boyfriends beforehand.
 But the white bridal dress is supposed to signify purity and virginity — making, again, a mockery of Catholic morals under the supervision of Francis.